 We investigate the Japanese age-specific mortality rates from 1975 to 2020, as obtained from the \cite{JMD23}.
 The mortality rates are the ratios of death counts to population exposure in the relevant year for the given age (based on a one-year age group).
 We examine age groupings ranging from 0 to 98 in single years of age, with the last age group including all ages at and above 99.
-We do not have the same truncation age as for the previous cases due to the missing values in some of the prefectures for older ages.
-The annual age-specific $\log_{10}$ mortality rates for the Japanese females and males between 1975 and 2020 are shown in the last row of Figure~\ref{fig:1}.
-Hereafter, we refer by $\log$ to the base $10$ logarithm ($\log_{10}$).
+We do not have the same truncation age as for the previous cases due to missing values in some of the prefectures for older ages.
+The annual age-specific $\log_{10}$ mortality rates for Japanese females and males between 1975 and 2020 are shown in the last row of Figure~\ref{fig:1}.
+Due to ease of interpretability, we refer by $\log$ to the base $10$ logarithm ($\log_{10}$).